 VPNs are quite important for protecting your internet privacy.
 When you’re at home they prevent the websites and other online services from knowing your real IP address, and thus your geographic location.
 When you’re not at home and using WiFi access points operated by untrustworthy third parties, it prevents them from snooping on your traffic.
 It’s really hard to decide on the best VPN, because there are many factors at play, so I’ll leave you to research that.
-There’s a great guide here.
+There’s a great comparison spreadsheet here.

 What I definitely recommend is setting up your home network to automatically use your VPN — you can accomplish this by buying a router that has a built-in VPN client.
 By having the VPN configured at the router level, any device that connects to your router will automatically be protected by your VPN without requiring configuration on the device itself.
 There’s a lot of good info here.